Pineapple is one of my favorite fruits — minus the work it takes to cut.

 In fact, it can be ripe when it is almost entirely green on the outside.
 They even have a term for these types of pineapples, they are called “green shell ripe.”

-Use this pineapple corer and get right to the good stuff.
+Use this pineapple corer from Amazon and get right to the good stuff.

 Another common misconception is that a pineapple will continue to ripen after it has been picked.
 I’m not sure where this idea came from (possibly because most other fruits still ripen off of the vine), but it couldn’t be further from the truth.